anradix/42-cursus/2-get_next_line/README.md

         gcc -Wall -Wextra -Werror [your_file.c] [get_next_line.c] [get_next_line_utils.c]

-3. Now we can test it with:
+3. Now we can test it with

         ./a.out [file.txt]